code-chandan/MechaGrip/journal.md

 ---

 ### July 13th Gripper Design = Sleep Loss
-Designing the gripper jaws was straight-up an art project.
-Took me three attempts before I finally nailed it with parallel jaws and a gear rack setup.
-Low key feels like I’m crafting a vending machine claw except this one actually works and won’t embarrass me.
+designing the gripper jaws felt less like engineering and more like an art project took me three full tries to get something that wasn’t janky or weirdly shaped. kept tweaking the angle, spacing, all that jazz. lowkey feels like i’m building a vending machine claw

+pretty proud ngl. it looks decent. im calling that a win lol

 Hours lost: 3, but hey, now I got a gripper that pulls its weight.